whitefusionhq/whitefusion.studio/src/index.md

 Thankfully, [I'm not the only one decrying the complexity of the modern web](https://web.archive.org/web/20201216033103/https://macwright.com/2020/05/10/spa-fatigue.html).
 Cooler heads are prevailing, praise be to Berners-Lee.

 I'm a champion of the underdog: the solo dev, the small tight-knit team.
-I'm with the people who believe you can build great things with simple, easy-to-understand tools and a commitment to the greatest invention in the history of mankind: **the open web**. _Join the resistance_ and we will accomplish great things together.
+I'm with the people who believe you can build great things with simple, easy-to-understand tools and a commitment to the greatest invention in the history of mankind: **the open web**. _Join the resistance_ and together we shall accomplish great things.
 I can't wait.

 Follow me on <a href="https://twitter.com/jaredcwhite" style="margin-right:var(--sl-spacing-xxx-small)"><sl-icon name="twitter"></sl-icon>Twitter</a> ✦ <a href="https://jaredwhite.com"><sl-icon name="globe"></sl-icon>Website</a>